romaindalichamp/TerminalTabTailor/README.md

 ![img_3.png](img_3.png)

 Configurability is at the heart of Terminal Tab Tailor; venture into the settings to tailor its behavior to your needs:
+* Maintain tabs in perpetual alphabetical order.
+* Maintain tabs sorted by descending date.
+* Configure the plugin to prompt the renaming dialogue each time a new terminal tab is opened.
 * Incorporate the current date into tab names (with a customizable pattern, defaulting to dd-MM-YY).
-* Maintain tabs in perpetual alphabetical order or sorted by descending date for optimal organization.
-* Configure the plugin to prompt the renaming dialogue each time a new terminal tab is opened, ensuring consistent naming conventions.

 ![img.png](img.png)